Tecentriq®

 Ready to take the next step?

-Because every situation is different, it’s important to speak to your doctor to find out if Tecentriq is right for you.
+Because every situation is different, it’s important to speak to your doctor to find out if Tecentriq intravenous infusion or subcutaneous injection is right for you.

 If you’re considering treatment with Tecentriq